igorskyflyer/npm-unc-path/README.md

-# is-unc-path
+# UNC Path

-🥽 Provides ways of checking whether a given path is a UNC path. 🎱
+🥽 Provides ways of parsing UNC paths and checking whether they are valid. 🎱